top of page

 Developmental Scholar and Educator.

-My research examines how white adolescents within the United States develop their ethnic-racial identity and how this relates to anti-racist attitudes, actions, and commitments in white youth.
-I also study how processes and factors within U.S. school settings (i.e., teacher pedagogy, curricula, ethnic-racial socialization) support or hinder ethnic-racial identity development and anti-racist praxis.
+My research examines how white adolescents within the United States develop their ethnic-racial identity and how this relates to attitudes, actions, and commitments in white youth that support their positive participation in a pluralistic multiracial society.
+I also study how processes and factors within families and school settings (i.e., ethnic-racial socialization, teacher development, curricula and pedagogy) support positive youth development

-I hold a Ph.D. in Education with a concentration in Human Development, Learning, and Teaching concentration from Harvard University, an Ed.M. in Prevention Science and Practice from the Harvard Graduate School of Education and a B.A. in History from Boston College with a minor in secondary education.
+I hold a Ph.D. in Education with a concentration in Human Development, Learning, and Teaching from Harvard University, an Ed.M. in Prevention Science and Practice from the Harvard Graduate School of Education, and a B.A. in History from Boston College with a minor in secondary education.

 HGCHeadshotsLongwood2227_under1mb_edited_edited.jpg